How do I search BIROn?

 Can I export search results?

-- Results can be exported in twelve formats, including those compatible with Endnote and Reference Manager.
+- Results can be exported in fifteen formats, including those compatible with Endnote and Reference Manager.
 Choose one from the drop-down list at the head of your search results.

 What does "Request A Copy" mean?